bumbeishvili/org-chart/README.md

 Highly customizable org chart built with d3 v7.

-Have you impressivelly customized an organizational chart and want to be featured on this page?
+Have you impressively customized an organizational chart and want to be featured on this page?
 Just email me at me@davidb.dev and include screenshot of your org chart and it will be featured on this page (dimensions of image should be 500 X 500).

 ## Jump To Examples